 The Kingdom of The Cults pg 610 defines legalism as "the doctrine that keeping the law merits

 salvation", which is contrary to scripturally taught obedience (the fruit) (eg Acts 5:32) - being the evidence

 of authentic saving faith (the root).
-Many Christians profess the 10 commandments to be relevant as evidence
+Many Christians profess the moral law and 10 commandments to be relevant as evidence

 that we're obeying the law of love, for God and our neighbour/s, followed by the apostles teachings